garrettgman/garrettgman.github.io/foundations.md

 Natural laws provide a goal for science.
 Scientists attempt to discover natural laws and thereby explain natural phenomena.
 You can think of science as a collection of methods that use observations to discover natural laws.

 Data science is one of those methods.
-It uses a specific tool to reveal natural laws, and that tool is data.
+It uses a specific tool to reveal natural laws, and that tool is data—or, more specificaly, data sets.

-## Data

 A _data set_ is a collection of values that have been organized in a specific way: each value in a data set is associated with a variable and an observation.